Pradhan Mantri Garib Kalyan Anna Yojana: Overview

-Failure of distribution due to corruption at ground level
+Initial problems in distribution due to lockdown and corruption at ground level

-Data released after PM Modi's speech from the Ministry of Consumer Affairs, Food and Public Distribution revealed that most of the free grain failed to be distributed to intended recipients due to corruption among food dealers and village council members.
+Data released after PM Modi's speech from the Ministry of Consumer Affairs, Food and Public Distribution revealed that initially in many staates the free grain failed to be distributed to intended recipients due to nationwide lockdown, strict restrictions on movement, corruption among food dealers and village council members.
 Both Goa and Telangana distributed no grain at all with a further 11 (Andhra Pradesh, Gujarat, Jharkhand, Ladakh, Maharashtra, Meghalaya, Odisha, Sikkim, Tamil Nadu, and Tripura) distributing less than 1% of their allocated amount in April and May 2020.
 A further six (Bihar, Gujarat, Maharashtra, Tamil Nadu, Sikkim, and Ladakh) also distributed zero grain in June 2020.

 Ram Vilas Paswan, the Union Minister of Consumer Affairs, Food and Public Distribution said that "Some states are not distributing grain to the poor.
 [We] have problem in providing foodgrain to states, so when it is being given free, I don't understand the problem in distribution.
 We are taking this issue seriously".
 The Food Secretary Sudhanshu Pandey blamed a lack of migrant workers for the failure to distribute grains.
 The director of Oxfam India, Ranu Bhogal, blamed corruption among food dealers and village council members.

+However, the situation improved significantly from the last quarter of 2020, when procurement and distribution reached an all-time high and have remained at that level ever since.

+To curb leakage and corruption in grain distribution at the ground level, the government implemented Aadhaar linkage to ration cards along with fingerprint and OTP-based authentication during distribution which ensures that only eligible beneficiaries receive the grains, while all duplicate or fraudulent ration cards are deactivated from the system.
+This overhaul of the system, which serves 80.6 crore beneficiaries, has led to the removal of 5.8 crore fake ration cards through Aadhaar-based authentication and electronic Know Your Customer (eKYC) verification.

+According to the Union Food Ministry, nearly all 20.4 crore ration cards have been digitised, with 99.8 per cent linked to Aadhaar and 98.7 per cent beneficiaries' credentials verified through biometric authentication.